-A legal reference book for civilian law enforcement in Australia.
+A legal reference guide for civilian law enforcement in Australia.

 Legal principles explained for private investigators - security guards - debt collectors - process servers, and everyone else...

 Working with the Law was conceived first with the Australian private investigation industry in mind.
-The intended readership has expanded since to incorporate the security guarding and debt collection industries throughout Australia.
-Eventually the scope was broadened further still to create a reference resource containing legal advice relevant to any member of the general public who has legal needs they wish to address WITHOUT the delay and expense that can be introduced by engaging legal representation.
+This explains the heavy emphasis of civil law, and areas that do not concern other fields of work.
+The intended readership has changed since to incorporate the security guarding and debt collection industries, but with a focus a little more on the State of Victoria.
+What we have now is a reference resource containing legal advice relevant to any member of the general public who has legal needs they wish to address WITHOUT the delay and expense that can be introduced by engaging legal representation.
 It may also at times be of value to those who need, in the face of police inaction, or the termination of a police investigation, to deal in a lawful manner with matters of concern.

 This handbook is intended to assist the intelligent layman in the following ways: